ebuyakin/maichat/docs/legacy_docs/folder_structure_migration_plan.md

 - Consider adding a tiny integration test for `createHistoryRuntime` to lock render + active part invariants.
 - After Interaction & Command moves, run a global grep for any lingering `../ui/` imports to ensure complete feature isolation.

-## Verification Snapshot (Post 6.1)
+## Verification Snapshot (Post 6.6)
-- Tests: 43/43 passing.
+- Tests: All passing.
-- Grep: no runtime imports to old history or partitioner paths.
+- Grep: no imports from `/src/ui`, `/src/api`, or `/src/provider` in source or tests.
-- Behavior: Scroll anchoring, partitioning, fade visibility, new reply focus heuristics intact (manual smoke expected to match pre‑transplant).
+- Behavior: Overlays open/close correctly; model selector/editor interaction as expected; history rendering, partitioning, and scroll anchoring unchanged.